slatedocs/slate/source/includes/api/_api.md

-# Emotion AI API
+# SensumAPI

 ## Introduction
-The Sensum Emotion AI API enables you to access our emotional intelligence platform.
+**SensumAPI** enables you to access our emotional intelligence platform.
 Our API is designed to be RESTful, responding to HTTP requests with bodies in JSON format.
 All requests require that the `Content-Type: application/json` header be specified.
-The API is also cross-origin resource sharing ready.
+**SensumAPI** is also cross-origin resource sharing ready.
-The Emotion AI SDK handles many of these requests and responses natively.
-It can however be useful to utilise the API directly.
+**SensumSDK** handles many of these requests and responses natively.
+It can however be useful to utilise the **SensumAPI** directly.

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 ## URI Structure

-The Sensum Emotion AI API uses URI resources to provide access to its services.
-To use a RESTful API, your application will use HTTP Methods(GET, POST, etc.) to request and parse a response.
-The Emotion AI API uses JSON for communication between your application and the server.
+**SensumAPI** uses URI resources to provide access to its services.
+To use a RESTful API, your application will use HTTP Methods(GET, POST, etc.) to request and parse a response. **SensumAPI** uses JSON for communication between your application and the server.

 An example URI:
 <a href="">https://api.sensum.co/v0/testdata</a>

 ## Authorization

-Sensum Emotion AI uses a combination of an API Key and AWS Signature v4 signing to authorize access to the API.
+**SensumAPI** uses a combination of an API Key and AWS Signature v4 signing to authorize access.
 You can register a new API Key by contacting us.

-Sensum Emotion AI expects each call to contain the following headers to gain access:
+**SensumAPI** expects each call to contain the following headers to gain access:

  * Content-Type: `application/json`
  * Authorization: `$AWSv4Signature`